AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-aem-assets-with-brand-portal.md

 Perform the following steps to generate the service account credentials and JWT payload:

-1. Log in to Adobe Developer Console with system administrator privileges on the IMS organization (Brand Portal tenant).
+1. Login to Adobe Developer Console with system administrator privileges on the IMS organization (Brand Portal tenant).
 The default URL is [https://www.adobe.com/go/devs_console_ui](https://www.adobe.com/go/devs_console_ui).

    >[!NOTE]